THE COMPLETE SEO CONTENT CALENDAR GUIDE

 Build Content Clusters for Each Pillar

-Each pillar should have one comprehensive pillar page (2,000–4,000 words covering the broad topic) and 8–15 cluster articles (each targeting a specific long-tail keyword within the pillar).
+Each pillar should have one comprehensive pillar page (2,000–4,000 words) and 8–15 cluster articles (each targeting a specific long-tail keyword within the pillar).
 The pillar page links to every cluster article; each cluster article links back to the pillar.
-This hub-and-spoke structure sends strong topical authority signals to Google and distributes PageRank efficiently within your domain.
+This hub-and-spoke structure sends strong topical authority signals.

 1 pillar page + 8–15 cluster articles per pillar